Fast, Easy Photography Backup Workflow

 So now you’re producing 1,000s of images and photos with your new 42 megapixel camera and want to know how you can store them, back them up and access them when on the road.

-In this guide I’ll look at solving all those issues with a cheap scalable solution for storing your photography which I use myself to keep my images secure and easy to access.
+In this guide I’ll look at solving all those issues with a cheap scale-able solution for storing and backing up your photography, using a system I use myself to keep my images secure and easy to access.

 What You Need

 First of all I will make some assumptions here, firstly you have your images stored inside Capture One sessions or the Lightroom equivalent and those are sitting on a local hard disk or USB drive that’s currently not being backed up.